Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

         chmod 700 ~/.ssh
         chmod 600 ~/.ssh/authorized_keys
-- Also, I changed the permissions of home directory to remove write access for the group and others.
+- Also, I changed the permissions of the home directory to remove write access for the group and others.

             chmod go-w ~